 The program achieves this by having veterinary professionals collaborate with physical therapy specialists to review equine anatomy, gait analysis, confirmation, lameness evaluation, and neurologic examination.
 Graduates of this course have received training for identifying which therapeutic modality is most appropriate for certain circumstances and hands on training for the best method of application, including:

 Be sure to follow up with your veterinarian as the rehabilitation program comes to an end.
 It is important to confirm that the injury has healed sufficiently before allowing your horse to return to work.

-Starwood Equine Drs.
-Kelly Zeytoonian and Jillian Mills, are two of the few veterinarians in the state of California to have acquired certification from the University of Tennessee College of Veterinary Medicine’s program producing Certified Equine Rehabilitation Practitioners (CERP).
+Starwood Equine's own Dr. Kelly Zeytoonian is one of the few veterinarians in the state of California to have acquired certification from the University of Tennessee College of Veterinary Medicine’s program producing Certified Equine Rehabilitation Practitioners (CERP).
 Call or email our office today to set up an appointment to evaluate your horse’s potential rehabilitation needs for recovery or fitness.

 Healthy Joints are critical to achieving maximum performance in our equine athlete partners.
 Healthy joints are made up of articular cartilage and joint fluid.
 Cartilage helps the bones move smoothly against one another.
 Joint fluid, a viscous fluid made up of hyaluronic acid and proteins, aids in shock absorption.